andreseqp/andreseqp.github.io/about.markdown

+---
+layout: page
+title: About me
+permalink: /about/
+---

-<p>I am an evolutionary biologist interested in combining experimental and
-theoretical approaches to understand social systems.
+I am an evolutionary biologist interested in combining experimental and theoretical approaches to understand social systems.
 I develop mathematical and computational models of the evolution of social behaviours, and I have done field experiments to discover the mechanisms behind these social behaviours.